Managing Anxiety in Children

 How families successfully combined play therapy for anxiety with daily tools

-Example: Family with a 5-year-old who had separation anxiety used weekly play therapy to process fears through puppet play while parents practiced consistent drop-off routines and calming scripts at home.
+At home, the parents used steady drop-off routines and calming scripts.
 Within three months, the child’s morning distress decreased markedly, and preschool attendance improved.

 Conclusion: Practical Next Steps and Encouragement